abbyazari/abbyazari.github.io/_pages/about.md

 *Image Source: Artistic interpretation of Cassini's final moments, sourced from [NASA](https://solarsystem.nasa.gov/missions/cassini/mission/grand-finale/overview/).
 Click [here](https://solarsystem.nasa.gov/resources/17728/cassinis-final-plunge/) to see an artistic interpretation from NASA on Cassini's final descent.*

-My PhD thesis is on characterization and identification of the transport of energetic material in the environment around Saturn.
+My PhD thesis was on characterization and identification of the transport of energetic material in the environment around Saturn.
 These are called interchange injections and are similar to a Rayleigh - Taylor instability which are seen in fusion reactors and nebula.
 Researching these processes greatly improves knowledge of planetary magnetospheres and contributes to comparative studies of potentially habitable planets and [space weather risks](https://spaceplace.nasa.gov/spaceweather/en/) at Earth.

 Check out publications for my most recent work.
 Earlier work may be found on my [Google Scholar](https://scholar.google.com/citations?user=UdcGQbYAAAAJ&hl=en&oi=ao).